Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 AWO is a methodology, not a code library.
 Every tagged release is citable (via DOI) and inspectable through structured logs, manifests, and schema validation.

-> AWO integrates with CRI-CORE, the “CI/CD for research” layer—automating validation, attestation, and archival for each workflow run.
+> AWO integrates with **CRI-CORE**, a complementary execution layer that automates validation, attestation, and archival for every workflow run.

 ---